Federal Direct Stafford Loans

 To apply for a student loan, students must complete the Free Application for Federal Student Aid (FAFSA).

-The interest rate is fixed for the life of the loan.
+The interest rate will be fixed for the life of the loan.

 The Stafford Loan and Graduate PLUS have an upfront origination fee charged by the government.